R00tendo/ssb/README.md

 SSB is a tool that bruteforces subdomains based on dns records.
 SSB also scans the subdomains for the most common ports i've seen in the wild.

+HOW TO USE:
+pip3 install requests
+pip3 install termcolor
+pip3 install ftplib
+python3 ssb.py

 Techincal details:
 +Uses DNS resolving instead of scanning a specific port.